Here's expressed by the host of this show, documented to be almost always, always right 99.7% of the time.

 But the people of Iran want out from underneath the oppressive government they have just as much as the oppressed people of any nation want out from underneath it.

-And yet here Obama is on TV basically telling the people of Iran that their leaders are hunky-dory, they're just fine, and that the problem is hardliners in America.
+And yet here, Obama is on TV basically telling the people of Iran that their leaders are hunky-dory, they're just fine, and that the problem is hardliners in America.

-So that's why I have a problem with it.com is the source for the story that Obamacare premiums are jumping 23 23% this year, even after subsidies.
+Investors.com is the source for the story that Obamacare premiums are jumping 23% this year, even after subsidies.

-President Obama's talked a lot in recent months about how health care inflation has moderated in recent years.
+President Obama has talked a lot in recent months about how healthcare inflation has moderated in recent years, and he always manages to credit Obamacare for that.

-But there is rampant inflation in one part of the health care system, and ironically enough, it involves Obamacare premiums.
+But there is rampant inflation in one part of the healthcare system, and ironically enough, it involves Obamacare premiums.

 So even with subsidies, Obamacare's premiums are going up.